No Tears Left to Cry: Europe, Oceania and Asia

 In Australia, "No Tears Left to Cry" debuted at the summit of the ARIA Singles Chart, making it Grande's first number one and sixth top-ten single in Australia.
 The single was later certified platinum by the Australian Recording Industry Association (ARIA) for exceeding the 70,000 sales limit in June 2018.
-In New Zealand, it entered the New Zealand Singles Chart at number four, becoming her sixth top-ten single there, as well as being certified gold for shipments exceeding 15,000 units there.
+In New Zealand, it entered the New Zealand Singles Chart at number four, becoming her sixth top-ten single there, as well as being certified quadruple platinum for sales exceeding 120,000 units there.
 In the United Kingdom, the song debuted at number two on the UK Singles Chart for the issue dated May 3, 2018 with first-week sales of 74,290 units, marking Grande's sixth top-ten single in the territory.
 It was held off the top spot by Calvin Harris and Dua Lipa's "One Kiss" for two consecutive weeks.
 The track was certified double platinum by the British Phonographic Industry (BPI) for selling over 1.2 million units.
 As of March 2021, "No Tears Left To Cry" is Grande's second most-streamed song in the United Kingdom and overall 15th most-streamed song by a female artist in the country.
 In Ireland, the song debuted on the Irish Singles Chart at number one becoming Grande's second number one single and her fourth top-ten entry in the country.
 Across Europe, the song topped the charts in Czech Republic, Hungary, Norway, Portugal and Slovakia, reached the top five in Austria, Germany, Finland, Netherlands (Single Top 100), Poland and Switzerland, and the top ten in Belgium (Flanders), Denmark, Italy, Spain and Sweden.

 "No Tears Left to Cry" saw success in Japan as well, peaking at number 12 on the Japan Hot 100, becoming her sixth top-twenty single in the country.
 It also debuted at number six on the Japanese Hot Overseas chart, and reached number one in its fifth week there.
 In Malaysia, the song debuted at number one on the official RIM Charts and stayed at the top of the chart for four consecutive weeks.
 On South Korea's International Gaon Digital Chart, the song peaked at number 19.